- Canary Islands

 Since the island is mostly flat, the temperatures stay pretty much the same across all major resorts in Fuerteventura: Corralejo, Caleta de Fuste, and Morro Jable.
 The north can be more prone to cloudiness though, so if you're staying in Corralejo and the time isn't great, you have the option of heading south for a sunnier day.

-After the winter months that do see some rain and the first two months of Spring (March, April) when chances of precipitation start to decrease, May is the first month of the year with virtually no rain in Fuerteventura.
+After the winter months that do see some rain and the first two months of Spring (March, April) when chances of precipitation begin to decrease, May is the first month of the year with virtually no rain in Fuerteventura.
 The average rainfall in May is 1mm and usually, you won't see more than a few wet hours during this month.

 Fuerteventura gets an average of 9 hours of sunshine per day in May, so the days have increased considerably, being very close in duration to the summer months, when the island gets an average of 30 minutes more of sunshine per day.